zimtkeks/zimtkeks.github.io/_posts/2019-03-08-plantuml-diagrams-without-redundancy.md

 -----

 In order to keep this blog post concise, I'll walk through a small, condensed example of a software architecture.
 It is illustrated in form of a class and sequence diagram.
-You can find the diagram code on [github](https://github.com/zimtkeks/zimtkeks.github.io/tree/master/_posts/2019-03-08-plantuml-diagrams-without-redundancy/).
+All PlantUML diagrams are [available on github](https://github.com/zimtkeks/zimtkeks.github.io/tree/master/static/2019-03-08-plantuml-diagrams-without-redundancy).

 When rendered, the class and sequence diagrams look like this: